Viniski/RealMadryt.pl-by-Viniski-frontend/README.md

 - The axios library and the fetch API were used to connect to the API.
 - The routing was built using the react-router library.
 - Environment variables used.
+- React Testing Library and JEST was used to test the application.
+Many unit and integration tests have been written. (being developed)

 ## :computer: Built With